eggei/sinnet/README.md

 - Press `CMD + J` in VS Code
 - In the terminal, type `npm start` and press `Enter` to start development server
+- Wait for server to come up.
+It will open the browser and show the website automagically
 - To stop the server press `control + c` while in terminal

 ### Deploying this website